Limavady: Rail

+An All-Island Review on railways commissioned in 2021 recommended that a short spur of the Limavady branch line be reinstated up to Limavady to restore services.

 Canal

 The Broharris Canal was constructed in the 1820s when a cut, some 2 mi long on the south shore of Lough Foyle near Ballykelly was made in the direction of Limavady.
 The inhabitants of Limavady appealed for the building of a canal from Lough Foyle to the town but were turned down, and the Broharris Canal was the nearest they came to achieving such a navigable link.

 Education

 There are four primary schools, three secondary schools, a regional college and a special needs school in Limavady.
 Limavady's schools are closely located in an 'education circle'.
 The three secondary schools are all located along the same stretch of road (Ballyquin Road and Irish Green Street), with Rossmar Special School opposite Limavady Grammar School, Termoncanice Primary opposite Limavady High School and St. Mary's High School.
 Limavady Central Primary School is located a short distance from the other schools.